 - Building automation and controls

-Since its establishment in 2009, GGB has facilitated $188 million in energy efficiency upgrades and renewables across 30 projects.
-Over 15 years, these projects are estimated to achieve cost savings of $388 million, resulting in a positive net present value of $100 million and abate 686,000 tonnes of GHG per year.
+Since its establishment in 2009, GGB has facilitated over $200 million in energy efficiency and renewable energy projects across 35 projects.
+Combined, these projects are estimated to achieve annual savings of $27 million and abate over 132,000 tonnes of GHG per year.

 Projects to date

 - Austin Central Gippsland and West Gippsland Health facilities